hirsimaki-markus/seapie/README.md

 ## Todo
+* Add message when !quit has been used and breakpoint is skipped
+* Add verbsose toggle to previous
+* Create decorator for autotracing and excepting functions
 * Test how seapie works in multithreaded programs
 * Send me email or any message anywhere if you have suggestions